-1. Telephone the emergency services by dialling 999

-- 2. When the exchange operator answers, ask for the FIRE SERVICE and provide the relevant telephone number - 3.
-When connected to the Fire Service state slowly and distinctly - a.
-"This is Russell Roofing Ltd" and state the relevant address - 4.
-Leave the building by the nearest safe exit and proceed to the assembly point - 5.
-Notify the Senior Manager that they have summoned the fire service - 6.
-Do not re-enter the building until told it is safe to do so by the Senior Fire Officer
+- 1. Telephone the emergency services by dialling 999 - 2.
+When the exchange operator answers, ask for the FIRE SERVICE and provide the relevant telephone number. - 3.
+When connected to the Fire Service state slowly and distinctly : - 4.
+This is Russell Roofing Ltd and state the relevant address. - 5.
+Leave the building by the nearest safe exit and proceed to the assembly point. - 6.
+Notify the senior manager that they have summoned the fire service. - 7.
+Not re-enter the building until told it is safe to do so by the Senior Fire Officer.